phpDocumentor/phpDocumentor/docs/internals/flow.rst

 .. important::

-   At this stage all links between elements, such as that of an ``@see`` tag, are still strings containing the :term:`FQSEN` that references another element.
+   At this stage all links between elements, such as that of an ``@see`` tag, are still strings containing the FQSEN that references another element.
 It is not until much later, in the Linker, where the text references are converted into actual references to other objects.

    This is done because: